|These images come from lovingly restored and maintained stations on

 In recent years a steady rise in passenger numbers many railway routes in London has seen trains steadily become longer everytime the rolling stock is replaced, and on some lines the situation has been reached whereby at a few stations the platforms are no longer long enough.
 The solution adopted years past of lengthening platforms has been ruled out as being too expensive and too disruptive - especially at the many subterranean stations.

-To make the text easier to read an enlarged version of the sign on the platform end wall advising that passengers should not wait for trains in the section of platform which is in the tunnel has been placed in one of the train's doorways.
+The sign on the platform end wall tells passengers that they should not wait for trains in the section of platform which is in the tunnel.
+To make the text easier to read an enlarged version of the sign has been placed in one of the train's doorways.

 However, sometimes photographs can only tell half a story... until the 1960's all the stations on this route (London's North London line) were capable of accepting trains which were formed of six carriages, but rationlisation by the then British Railways saw most of them being shortened.
 In addition to the new, longer, trains much of the route has been resignalled so that trains can travel much more frequently as well, significantly increasing overall route capacity.